gskielian/MemeSpeak/README.md

 * create an app which allows one to collect favorite memes on one's meme dashboard, and then select them and potentially clear and edit hte text.
 * Goal of this is to be very fast as to allow seamless communication without a need to speak.
 * store a series of memes here, and potentially look into api integration with makeameme and like sites.
+* possibly learn to create the fots and just overlay them in typical fashion via android or ios app.